konosp/adobe-clickstream-dbt/README.md

 ```
 pip install dbt
 ```
-- Clone the repository and copy the profile-sample.yml file to ~/.dbt/.
-This will ensure your configuration settings for the purposes of this guide will
+- Clone the repository, modify the profile-demo.yml so that it reflects your GCP project and BigQuery dataset details.
+Then copy the file to ~/.dbt/.
+This will ensure your configuration settings required by dbt are in the correct place.
 ```
 cp profile-demo.yml ~/.dbt/profiles.yml
 ```